Azov Brigade: 2014 incorporation into the National Guard

 According to an analysis published by Foreign Affairs, after the Azov armed formation was incorporated into the National Guard of Ukraine, "the government's first act was to root out two groups within Azov, foreign fighters and neo-Nazis, by vetting group members with background checks, observations during training, and a law requiring all fighters to accept Ukrainian citizenship."
 The fighters who were rooted out were offered the chance to join civilian volunteer corps.

 In March 2015, USA Today interviewed a self-identified Nazi drill sergeant within the group, who said that "no more than half" of his comrades are Nazis and that when the war is over they will march on the capitol to overthrow the Ukrainian government.
 In the same article a spokesman for the Azov Regiment, disagreed, saying that "only 10% to 20%" of the unit's 900 members were Nazis, and that this was their personal ideology not the official ideology of the unit.

 Also in March 2015 a Reuters report noted that after the unit's inclusion in the National Guard, and its receipt of heavier equipment, Andriy Biletsky toned down his usual rhetoric, while most of the extremist leadership had left to focus on political careers in Azov movement formations such as the National Corps party or the Azov Civil Corps.

 In the years immediately following its integration into the National Guard, a number of experts and commentators stated that the radical right-wing ideology associated with the battalion had become more marginal, or that it did not make sense to describe it as a "neo-Nazi" regiment.
-Analyst Vyacheslav Likhachev later claimed that the "right-wing radicals" who had remained in the formation after 2014 were "cleaned out" by the new regimental leadership in 2017.
+Analyst Vyacheslav Likhachev later wrote that the "right-wing radicals" who had remained in the formation after 2014 were "cleaned out" by the new regimental leadership in 2017.